-Judges have ruled the same-sex marriage bans in Michigan, Oklahoma, Oregon, Pennsylvania, Texas, Utah and Virginia unconstitutional, but some of those rulings are on hold pending appeals.
+Judges have ruled the same-sex marriage bans in Michigan, Oregon, Pennsylvania and Texas unconstitutional, but those rulings remain on hold pending appeals.

 In Nevada, domestic partners are granted all the benefits, rights, obligations and/or responsibilities of marriage.
 These partnerships have been legal since 2009.

 A bill allowing domestic partnerships in Oregon was signed into law on May 9, 2007.
 An injunction delayed its initial implementation until it was lifted on Feb.
 1, 2008.

 Civil unions became legal in Colorado on May 1, 2013, a few months after the state’s General Assembly passed legislation allowing for civil unions.

 Domestic partnerships have been recognized in Wisconsin since August 2009 and a U.S. appeals court has ruled that the state's gay marriage ban is unconstitutional.

 Civil unions became legal in Illinois on June 2, 2011, following passage of a bill by the state Legislature the year before.
 Same-sex marriage is now legal in both Illinois and Hawaii, but both states will keep civil unions as an option in addition to marriage.
 It's not yet clear whether civil unions will remain as an option in New Jersey or whether marriage will replace civil unions, according to the National Conference of State Legislatures.